aderusha/HASwitchPlate/Documentation/06_MQTT_Control.md

 ## Nextion Commands over MQTT

-[Detailed documentation on the Nextion command instruction set can be found here](https://www.itead.cc/wiki/Nextion_Instruction_Set).
+A [detailed guide to the Nextion control language can be found here](https://nextion.itead.cc/resources/documents/instruction-set/).
+[A mostly-complete list of all available instructions and their use is available here](https://www.itead.cc/wiki/Nextion_Instruction_Set).
 Note that some values require quotes, while others don't, and different shells (and Home Assistant config files) eat quotes differently.
 As a general rule, attributes which accept an numeric value cannot have quotes, all other attributes must be enclosed in double quotes.

 ### Nextion Page and Object IDs